 "A lot of people who are overweight have been struggling for a long period of time," says Dr. Robinson.
 "They have tried diets, they have tried exercise, they have tried pushing away from the table, and a lot of time friends and family don't really understand how tough it is to make a decision to potentially consider surgery."

 After her procedure, Justra says she feels a call to educate others about her success with weight loss surgery.
 "I want to help other people with their weight loss journeys.
 It's a mission for me."

 Daniele, Justra's longtime friend and exercise buddy, says she admires how Justra has overcome many obstacles in pursuit of a healthy lifestyle.
 "All her friends at our church are so proud of her.
 She inspires everyone she meets."

 In recent months, Justra has enjoyed rediscovering the fun in shopping for clothes—in a size 10.
 She says, "I have to put myself on a budget now!"

 Most weeks, exercise is a daily priority.
 She bikes, rollerblades, plays tennis, performs in dance exhibitions with her church group, and sings with her toddler-aged music students at a public library.

 "I have so much more confidence, and I am very grateful," she says.

-Justra intends to remain close to her Brigham Health care team for frequent support and nutritional and health monitoring.
+Justra intends to remain close to her Brigham and Women's care team for frequent support and nutritional and health monitoring.
 "I have a great team supporting me.
 They brought me to where I am today."